MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 1. It's the Backbone of Your Application

-Admissions officers read the resume for a full view of your career, professional achievements, skills, and hobbies.
-For them, it’s a window into who you are, what you might be like as a student if they admitted you, and what you’ll be like as a leader in the future.
-So it’s imperative that you nail it!
+The MBA admissions committee reads the resume for a complete view of your career, professional achievements, extracurriculars, and hobbies.
+For them, it’s a window into who you are, what you might be like as a student if they admitted you, and how employable you’ll be upon graduation (remember MBA programs want great employment stats to prove their value).
+So you must nail it!

 2. It's Critical to Your Interview

-Your resume will also come into play when you're interviewing, as a source of questions and discussion topics, especially in a blind interview, in which an interviewer will have only read your resume.
+Your resume will also come into play when interviewing as a source of questions and discussion topics, especially in a blind interview, where an interviewer will only read your resume.
 Nailing the resume will set you up for success when you reach the interview, that final step in your application process.
-Each line should be intentional – you have limited space and anything on there is fair game for interview questions.
+Each line should be intentional – you have limited space, and anything on there is fair game for interview questions.

 Read: How to Ace Your MBA Interview: With Prep Questions & Answers